 Sow the seeds indoors about 3 weeks prior to the estimated last frost date in your region.
 Here is how to start morning glory flowers from seed:

 - Keep seeds damp for 24 hours before planting.

 - Lightly scar the surface of the seeds.

-- Plant seeds a bit less than 1/2 inch deep and cover with potting mix.
+- Plant seeds a bit less than 1/2 inch deep and cover them with potting mix.

 - Keep potting mix damp and warm (at least 70 degrees Fahrenheit).